thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 	       default "highpass_40hz_0db_48khz"
 	}

-And then the coefficients can be included as follows:
+And then include the coefficients:

 .. code-block:: bash